- Reference Number: HEY-295/2019

 What happens afterwards?

-- The results will be sent to your GP or Consultant.
+- The results will be sent to your doctor or Consultant.

 West – follow the A63 east to Hull, going under the Humber Bridge and on past St. Andrew’s Quay.
 Come off the A63 at sign Infirmary/Local Traffic.
 At the bottom of the slip road take the second exit off the roundabout onto Rawlings Way and follow road to next junction.
 Turn left at this junction onto Anlaby Road and take the first right into Gladstone Street.
 Turn left into the H S Brocklehurst Building Car Park.
 Note, do not follow the signs for the main hospital car park.
 The entrance to the building is on Anlaby Road.